projectchrono/chrono/doxygen/documentation/tutorials/pychrono/pychrono_tutorials.md

     Import a SolidWorks model of a crawling robot into your PyChrono program, and simulate it.

     - use the Chrono::SolidWorks Add-In for exporting a mechanical system
     - load the system in PyChrono
-	- add actuators and additional items not modeled in CAD
+        * add actuators and additional items not modeled in CAD
     - show the simulation in an Irrlicht 3D view

 <br>
 -   @subpage tutorial_pychrono_demo_tensorflow

     Train a NN in simulation to control actuators.
     - Build a learning model with Tensorflow
     - Build a training environment with Pychrono
     - Use simulation to train the Neural Network

-    - use the Chrono::SolidWorks Add-In for exporting a mechanical system
-    - load the system in PyChrono
-	- add actuators and additional items not modeled in CAD
-    - show the simulation in an Irrlicht 3D view